If you own one of the best GoPro cameras, you're also going to need the best GoPro accessories to go with it.

 While many inexpensive GoPro knockoffs include dozens of mounts and accessories with their cameras, GoPro unfortunately does not and it can be costly to purchase piece by piece.

-With the Hero9 Black's ability to record 5K video and the Hero8 Black and 7 Black’s 4K output, you'll certainly want more storage than the 32GB card that comes with the camera when purchased from the company’s site.
-The Hero9 and 8 Black can accept up to a 256GB microSD card and SanDisk makes some of the most rock-solid products out there in a variety of sizes.
+With the Hero10 and Hero9 Black's ability to record 5K video, the Hero8 Black and 7 Black’s 4K output and the Max's 360-degree 6K video, you'll certainly want more storage than the 32GB or 64GB card that comes standard with the camera (depending on model) when purchased from the company’s site.
+The Hero10 Black, Hero9 Black, Hero8 Black and Max can accept up to a 256GB microSD card and SanDisk makes some of the most rock-solid products out there in a variety of sizes.

 If you buy any of our suggestions contained in this list of the best GoPro accessories, you'll certainly need some way to store and transport them all.